 Q: What legal recourse is available in cases of FDIA?

 A: Legal recourse in cases of FDIA may include criminal charges against the caregiver for child abuse, neglect, or medical fraud.
-The child may also be placed in foster care or with a relative, and the caregiver may be required to undergo psychological treatment.
+The child may also be placed in develop care or with a relative, and the caregiver may be required to undergo psychological treatment.
 The court may also issue restraining orders to prevent the caregiver from having contact with the child.

 Q: Can FDIA occur in adults as well?